The Spotlight: A General Method for Discovering Systematic Errors in Deep Learning Models: Additional Results

 \subsection{MovieLens 100k}

 We investigated a third domain, recommender systems.
 Specifically, we considered the MovieLens 100k dataset~\citep{Movielens}, a collection of 100,000 movie reviews of 1,000 movies from 1,700 different users.
-Besides the rating matrix, it also includes basic information about each movie (titles, release dates, genres) and user (age, gender, occupation), which we use during the analysis, but did not make available to the model.
-For our model, we used the deep factorized autoencoder from Graham, Hartford et al.~\citep{Hartford2018}, using the final 600-dimensional hidden layer for our representation space.
+It also includes basic information about each movie (titles, release dates, genres) and user (age, gender, occupation), which we use during the analysis, but did not make available to the model.
+For our model, we used a deep factorized autoencoder~\citep{Hartford2018}, using the final 600-dimensional hidden layer for our representation space.

 The highest-weight movies in each spotlight are shown in Figure~\ref{fig:movielens-spotlights}.
-The first spotlight mostly identifies a mixture of action and comedy films where the model is overly confident that users will give 3-4 star ratings, and is surprised when they even give 2- or 5-star ratings.
-The second finds that the model often does poorly at predicting ratings for Pulp Fiction, reminiscent of the ``Napoleon Dynamite'' problem in the Netflix challenge~\citep{NetflixChallenge}.
-The third shows that the model is very uncertain about unpopular, poorly-rated comedy and drama movies, getting high losses even when it predicts the correct rating.
+The first spotlight mostly identifies 3-4 star action and adventure films rated by prolific users, where the model is highly uncertain about which review they will give.
+The second finds reviews of highly rated drama films from a small group of users with little reviewing history.
+The third shows unpopular action and comedy films, where the model is nonetheless optimistic about the rating.
 In comparison, the highest-loss predictions consist mostly of 1-star ratings on movies with high average scores.

 GEORGE identified 21 clusters; we show the highest-loss predictions from three in Figure~\ref{fig:movielens-george}.
 The first two consist of a variety of 1- or 2-star ratings respectively, where the model confidently makes 4- or 5-star predictions for both categories.
 Both clusters have similar genre distributions to the entire dataset.
 The third cluster instead contains many 5-star ratings on comedy and drama films where the model is skeptical about these high ratings.
 The GEORGE clusters differ from the spotlights, which tend to have more consistent movies or genres, but less consistent ratings.